jamesplease/fi-calc-guide/src/introduction/index.md

 This calculator allows you to run your retirement simulations using historical data, just like Bengen.
-You can recreate his original results, or tweak the inputs to discover new results.
+You can recreate his original results, or tweak the inputs to discover new ones.
 Run retirements that are shorter or longer, or that withdraw less or more, and see how these changes impact success rates.

 In addition to the withdrawal strategy used in The 4% Rule, FI Calc includes others that you can use, too, and those strategies are just as configurable.
 You